How is Prader-Willi syndrome diagnosed?

 Is Prader-Willi syndrome curable?

 Are any treatments available for Prader-Willi syndrome?

-Growth hormone deficiency is present in almost all children, and many adults, with PWS.
+Growth hormone deficiency is present in almost all children and many adults with PWS.
 In multiple studies, human growth hormone (HGH) has been found to be beneficial for those with Prader-Willi syndrome.
 In June of 2000, HGH was officially approved by the Federal Drug Administration (FDA) in the United States for use in patients with Prader-Willi syndrome.
 HGH is effective not only in increasing height, but also in decreasing body fat, increasing muscle mass, improving weight distribution, increasing stamina, and increasing bone mineral density.
 In addition, studies suggest its positive effects on development and behavior.
 In 2013, guidelines for the use of HGH in PWS were developed as part of an international meeting of experts – these guidelines are available here and provide an excellent overview of GH use in PWS.
 [Deal 2013]

 Despite HGH treatment, many challenging symptoms associated with PWS remain difficult to treat.
 The inability to control food intake is often the biggest obstacle keeping those with PWS from living independently.
 To date, no medications have proven effective in regulating appetite in PWS, and therefore, strict environmental control and constant supervision are the only ways to prevent life-threatening overeating and extreme obesity at present.
 However, there are a number of novel anti-obesity drugs in clinical development, some of which might benefit the PWS population, and evaluation of these drugs in clinical trials is an important priority for FPWR.
 In the meantime, a well-balanced diet is recommended Miller Diet 2013, along with careful control of the environment to minimize uncontrolled access to food.

 Additional challenges in PWS include excessive daytime sleepiness, which may be improved by the wake-promoting drug, modafinil.
 Hormone abnormalities common in PWS (low thyroid hormones, testosterone, estrogen) may be treated by an endocrinologist with standard medications.
 An overview of endocrine issues for health care providers can be accessed here.
 Scoliosis is also very common in PWS and should be treated by an orthopedic physician familiar with PWS.
 Dental problems also occur frequently in PWS, probably in part due to thicker saliva that is common.
 You can read about tooth wear and PWS here or learn more by reading our research blog post on oral health.
 Skin picking is common in those with PWS, and may be helped by the use of N-acetylcysteine, you can read more about skin picking in our research blog post: Skin Picking in PWS.